ruslanmv/ruslanmv.github.io/_posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab.md

 As you see we can improve our pictures by fine tunning the parameters.

-You can download this notebook [here](https://colab.research.google.com/github/ruslanmv/How-to-install-Stable-Difussion-Models-on-Google-Collab/blob/master/fast_stable_diffusion_AUTOMATIC1111_ruslanmv.ipynb)
+You can download this notebook used  [here](https://colab.research.google.com/github/ruslanmv/How-to-install-Stable-Difussion-Models-on-Google-Collab/blob/master/fast_stable_diffusion_AUTOMATIC1111_ruslanmv.ipynb).

 **Congratulations!** You have learned how to create amazing pictures by using **Diffusion  Models** in **Google Colab.**